wanchain/wanx/README.md

 like submit transactions or listen for events, you can do so by either defining the node urls or by passing in the web3 objects directly.

-(Note: currently WanX does not connect to Bitcoin nodes.)
+(Note: WanX does not connect to the Bitcoin network, and instead expects you to manage the connection to a node.)

 ```javascript